Sayedul3731/Sayedul3731/README.md

 ### Skills: JavaScript, React.js, CSS and HTML

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on JavaScript and React.js.
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about JavaScript, React.js, CSS and HTML